oidoid/nature-elsewhere/readme.md

 which is easier to conceptualize a system for.

-I am quite pleased to have finally extracted a lot of the data into JSON configuration files, as opposed to code, which has a number of benefits: 1) reasoning about data is closer to reasoning a picture than code (much easier and fewer bugs) 2) dumb data is easier to serialize and deserialize than dynamic code.
+I am quite pleased to have finally extracted a lot of the data into JSON configuration files, as opposed to code, which has a number of benefit s: 1) reasoning about data is closer to reasoning a picture than code (much easier and fewer bugs) 2) dumb data is easier to serialize and deserialize than dynamic code.
 That number is more than two, I think, but that's all I have at the